lodsdev/slidebar/README.md

 This is a simple library for create slidebars which allows easy creation of some resources

 # How to use
-You need download the file ```scrollInput.lua``` and put it in your project, but don't forget to load it in the meta.xml
+You need download the file ```slidebar.lua``` and put it in your project, but don't forget to load it in the meta.xml

 # Functions
 Create a new slidebar